Rahman123/lightning-inspector-doc/README.md

 TODO: does the flame graph show now.

-TODO: When i tried this with http://documentation.auraframework.org/auradocs#reference , i got a popup: Error clearing marks on inspected window.

 TODO: what does Collect Marks do?
 Does it show the flame graph while you continue to record?

 ### See More Performance Details for a Component
 Hover over a component in the flame graph to see more detailed information about that component in the bottom-left corner.

+TODO: i couldn't get this hover functionality to work

 TODO: image